-'''

-extract_samples_train_more_ratios(theta0, theta1, n_samples, folder, file-name, additional_thetas=None, test_split=0.5, switch_train_test_events=False)
+extract_samples_train_more_ratios (theta0, theta1, n_samples, folder, filename, additional_thetas=None, test_split=0.5, switch train test events=False)

-'''

 With the keyword additional_thetas, this function allows to extract joint ratios and scores at more parameter points than just theta0 and theta1.
 This additional information can be used efficiently in the setup with a "doubly parameterized" likelihood ratio estimator that models the dependence on both the numerator and denominator hypothesis.